AudienseCo/mcp-audiense-demand/README_CLIENT.md

 1. Download the latest version of Claude Desktop from the [official website](https://claude.ai/download).
 2. Run the installer package.
 3. Follow the installation wizard.
-4. Open Claude Desktop and log in with tech@audiense.com

 ---